phetsims/fourier-making-waves/doc/implementation-notes.md

 # Charts

-Charts follow the MVC pattern.
-The view is implemented using components from the bamboo repository.
+Charts follow the MVC design pattern, and are built on the bamboo framework.
+The model is responsible for creating data sets, while the view is responsible for rendering those data sets.

-`FMWChartNode` is the base class used by all 3 screens.
-There is additional code-sharing between the _Discrete_ and _Wave Game_ screens.
+All 3 screens share a core set of base classes:
+`DomainChart`, `DomainChartNode`, and `FMWChartNode`.

+The _Discrete_ and _Wave Game_ screens share additional base classes, some of which are subclasses of the core base
+classes:
+`AmplitudesChart`, `HarmonicsChart`, `SumChart`,
+`AmplitudesChartNode`, `HarmonicsChartNode`, and `SumChartNode`.

 The model class hierarchy is:

 ```
+// Discrete and Wave Game screens

 AmplitudesChart
     ↳ DiscreteAmplitudesChart
     ↳ WaveGameAmplitudesChart

-AmplitudesOfFourierComponentsChart

 DomainChart
     ↳ HarmonicsChart